Women's University of the Sacred Heart

-The Women's University of the Sacred Heart (UNIFÉ) is a private university for women, located in the city of Lima, Peru.
+The Women's University of the Sacred Heart (Universidad Femenina del Sagrado Corazón; UNIFÉ) is a private university for women, located in the city of Lima, Peru.
 It was founded and sponsored by the Congregation of Sisters of the Sacred Heart of Jesus of the Catholic Church on December 24, 1962.
 Its headquarters are in the district of La Molina.

 History and purpose

 History

 It was created in Lima by the Congregation of Religious of the Sacred Heart (present in education in Peru since 1876) and authorized by Supreme Decree 71 of December 24, 1962, given under the government of the Military junta presided over by the general Ricardo Pérez Godoy.
 Its peculiarity was that it was designed to be only for women.

 The Graduate School was created in 1971, initiating its academic activities with the programs of doctorate and masters in Education.
 The master's degree in Psychology and Philosophy were created in 1988, and the doctorate in Psychology in 1994; subsequently, created the master's degree in Civil Law and Nutrition and Dietetics.